 CORONAVIRUS/Court rejects state compensation claim over toddler's COVID-19 death

-Taipei, July 21 (CNA) The New Taipei District Court on Friday rejected a claim for state compensation from the father of a 2-year-old boy who died from complications related to COVID-19 following an 81-minute wait for an ambulance last April, the lawyer of the plaintiff said Saturday.
+Taipei, Nov.
+11 (CNA) The New Taipei District Court has recently upheld its rejection of a request for state compensation from the parents of a 2-year-old boy who died from complications related to COVID-19 following an 81-minute wait for an ambulance last April, the lawyer of the plaintiff said Saturday.

-In a press release, the district court said that it had rejected the claim on the grounds that the plaintiff, surnamed Lin (林), had not provided medical data to establish a causal relationship between his son's death and government officials' handling of the ambulance request.
+In the first ruling, the court rejected the claim on the grounds that Lin had not provided medical data to establish a causal relationship between his son's death and government officials' handling of the ambulance request.

-For a claim of state compensation to be established, the case should involve government officials infringing the freedom and rights of the people through intentional or negligent actions or failure to carry out their duties when performing their official responsibilities, the court said.
+For a claim of state compensation to be established, the case should involve government officials infringing the freedom and rights of the people through intentional or negligent actions or failure to carry out their duties, the court said.